-Previously, as a senior consultant with Noetic Corporation, he advised international, military, federal, and local government agencies.
-Considered by his clients as a trusted adviser and honest broker, he improved strategic planning and technology evaluation approaches, exercised emergency management teams, facilitated non-traditional interagency initiatives, developed new operating concepts, and analyzed the impact and opportunities of emerging, disruptive technologies and threats.
+Previously, as a senior consultant with a Washington-based consulting firm, he advised international, military, federal, and local government agencies on a range of issues.
+Through this work, he improved strategic planning and technology evaluation approaches; exercised emergency management teams; facilitated non-traditional interagency initiatives; developed new operating concepts; and analyzed the impact and opportunities of emerging, disruptive technologies and threats.
 There he supported the US Office of the Secretary of Defense, US Marine Corps, Department of Homeland Security, National Institutes of Health, International Monetary Fund and US Environmental Protection Agency among many others.

-Prior to moving to the United States, he was a Staff Officer at the Australian Department of Defence, working in a variety of strategic planning, implementation, evaluation, and management roles.
-His primary focus was organizational capacity building as well as the development and implementation of strategic guidance and military preparedness.
-Watts spent more than a dozen years in the Australian Army Reserves, where he held command, training, officer development, and emergency management positions.
-His most recent position was a Liaison Officer with the Virginia National Guard.
+Prior to moving to the United States, Watts was a staff officer at the Australian Department of Defence, working in a variety of strategic planning, implementation, evaluation, and management roles.
+His primary focus was organizational capacity building, the development and implementation of strategic guidance and military preparedness.
+Watts also spent more than a dozen years in the Australian Army Reserves, where he held command, training, officer development, and emergency management positions.
+His most recent position was as a liaison officer with the Virginia National Guard.

 Watts holds an Honours of Arts (International Studies) from the University of Adelaide, Australia, and a Masters of International Law from the Australian National University.